algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/profiling.md

 Note that, for each function, just its *overhead* is listed and not the total running time (e. g. `setup` includes `std::__introsort_loop` but only its own overhead is accounted as 3.43%).
 You also need to account for possible inlining, which is apparently what happened with `std::lower_bound` here.
 Perf also tracks shared libraries (like `libc`) and, in general, any other spawned processes: if you want, you can launch a web browser with perf and see what's happening inside.

-Next, you can "zoom in" on of these functions, and, among others things, it will offer to show you its disassembly with an associated heatmap.
-Here is the (AT&T-style) assembly for `query`:
+Next, you can "zoom in" on any of these functions, and, among others things, it will offer to show you its disassembly with an associated heatmap.
+For example, here is the assembly for `query`:

 ```asm
        │20: → call   rand@plt